XEonAX/ANXCamera9/README.md

 Get it from https://git-lfs.github.com/
 Follow Step 1 of Getting Started. i.e. run once `git lfs install`

+Also requires Java 1.7 or 1.8, and 7-zip.

 Instructions for Development:

  1. Clone this repository